Admission Requirements

 - Vacant seats may become available.
 An attempt will be made to fill vacant spots with waitlisted applicants.

-- Accepted applicants must meet all admission criteria by June 1, 2024 in order to matriculate in July, 2024.
+- Accepted applicants must meet all admission criteria by June 1, 2025 in order to matriculate in July, 2025.

-DEPOSIT: Applicants will be notified in writing of acceptance and will be given two weeks to reply and pay a $1,000 nonrefundable deposit.
+DEPOSIT: Applicants will be notified in writing of acceptance and will be given two to three weeks to reply and pay a $1,000 nonrefundable deposit.
 This deposit will hold the applicant’s place in the class.
 The total deposit fee will be applied to the cost of tuition once the student matriculates.

 PA PROGRAM POLICY: EMPLOYMENT DURING THE PROGRAM